zoltanctoth/ceu-cloud-class/internet.md

     - Your device needs to request data from servers
   - Even email is stored on a server such as Gmail and your device makes a request to that server to access that email
 - Looking at advanced settings…
-  - Subnet mask is used to decide if another computer is on the same network
+  - Subnet mask is used to decide if another computer is on the same network (doesn't matter for us at this point)
   - Router (aka Gateway) has its own address
     - Routs data in different directions